choria-io/website/docs/content/development/server/config_mutator/_index.md

 ### Plugin

-The plugin needs to have the *plugin.Pluggable* interface implemented, see the [../plugin_interface](Plugin Interface) documentation for the background on this:
+The plugin needs to have the *plugin.Pluggable* interface implemented, see the [Plugin Interface](../plugin_interface) documentation for the background on this:

 ```go
 package acme